 A Short Story on the Importance of Remembering Others’ Names, Plus Some Advice on Doing it Better

 I can’t claim to be an expert at remembering others’ names.
 Some seem to have a knack for it, whereas I do not.
-At least I try now though.
+At least I try now though, unlike I used to be and some I know who still are either too lazy or too uncaring to give it much effort.
 Hard as I try, however, I’m often embarrassed when I meet someone I know but am unable to recall their name.
 Unless I am able to bluff convincingly, as the following little trip down memory lane illustrates, or else my acquaintance is very graceful, it’s always a terribly uncomfortable situation to be in.

 The Chevrolet dealership was still open when I drove up in my slightly-used, ’67 Camero; the tires still had a good 25,000 miles worth of tread on them.
 It was almost six o’clock when I entered the showroom and recognized my salesman.
 I couldn’t recall his name, but I knew what he looked like.
 He was standing up to greet me from behind an old grey metal desk.
 As I shook his pro-offered hand, I asked him if my new Corvette had been delivered yet.

 “Garry, right — Lieutenant Garry from Ft.
 Walters?” he asked.
 “Like wild oats,” he then said with a big grin in response to my nod.
 I was impressed that he remembered me, but then, remembering people was important for the business he was in.

 “It’s out on the side gett’n a bath,” he said.
 “Go take a look, then come-on back in with the paperwork on your trade-in.
 I’ll have you troll’n South Main before the sun goes down.”